akarion/Dmitry-Cucumber-TestNG-Calculator/README.md

 # Run BDD scenarios
 Calculator-test-runner --run scenarios

+By default the reports will be posted into "Reports" folder in the project.
 You could also specify a folder for test report for both unit and cucumber tests by providing an argument like below:

 Calculator-test-runner --run unittests --reports-dir unit-test-reports